-Prior to this quarter (Q4 2017) Ofqual published aggregated data for England, Wales and Northern Ireland.
-From this quarter forwards, Ofqual will publish England only data and responsibility for publishing data for learners in Northern Ireland and Wales has passed to CCEA and Qualifications Wales respectively.
+Prior to quarter 4, 2017, Ofqual published aggregated data for England, Wales and Northern Ireland.
+Since then Ofqual publishes data only for England, and responsibility for publishing data for learners in Northern Ireland and Wales has passed to CCEA and Qualifications Wales respectively.